Raffinate 1 + 2 Prices, markets & analysis

 Raffinate 1 + 2: Market overview

 Raffinates 1 and 2 are by-products of ethylene and propylene production in a cracker via butadiene (BD) production.
-The European markets are structurally thin, as the volumes are kept for captive use, or are locked into long-term contracts.
+The European markets are structurally thin, as most companies keep them for captive use or are locked into long-term contracts.

 Raffinate 1 is used in the manufacture of a variety of polymers, such as polyisobutylene (PIB) and butyl rubber, as well as fuel components, such as methyl tertiary butyl ether (MTBE) and alkylate gasoline.

 Raffinate 2’s main use is methyl ethyl ketone (MEK).
-Butene 1 can be extracted from raffinate 2 and this is a feedstock for linear low density polyethylene (LLDPE).
+Butene 1 can be extracted from it and this is a feedstock for linear low density polyethylene (LLDPE).

 News & analysis